tkottai-hoshin/talent-connector-agent/README.md

-In this workflow, a Talent & Workforce lead has a new role which needs to filled.
+2-Step workflow for a Talent & Workforce lead to source candidates

-Step #1 Enter the duties of the job.
+Step #1: Enter the job description.

+Node 1 - Analyze & Filter

-In the first pass, the Agent will go through the first Node in the graphing model.
-Which is to first analyze the job and then filter out the candidates that have applied to the role.
+The Talent Connector Agent will process the data in the first graph node.
+Which is to first analyze the job description and then filter out the candidates that have applied to the role.

-This is the first pass which I just put in place.
+In the first guardrail, the Talent & Workforce lead is analyzing the first pass of candidates in this workflow.
 You don't have to put in this Guardrail.
-It just makes sure the Talent & Workforce lead is analyzing the candidate backgrounds.
-At the end of the day the micro-decision is still being made in this architecture.
+All it does is it just makes sure the Talent & Workforce lead is analyzing the candidate backgrounds before ranking them in the next step.

-Looks like the Talent & Workforce Lead is satisfied with the first pass.
+Step #2: Talent & Workforce Lead is satisfied with the first pass, next Click "Proceed to Full Scoring".

-Click button

-Now, the next Nodes in the chain are are being executed.
-This time the analysis is a bit more Objective in terms of key words and direct working experience.
+Node 2 - Score & Rank

+This analysis is focused on key word relevance, direct working experience, skills match, and availability / timeline alignment.

-The Talent & Workforce lead is able to see the rankings a bit better, but it gives a better break down of some of the top matches.
-The decision analytics can easily be modified to qualify candidates further by embedding new Nodes to map with the data (Resume + Cover Letter + Bio + Skills + Availability + Many other pieces of data)
+The Talent & Workforce lead is able to rankings the candidates, view top matches, and build a report.
+The decision analytics engine can be modified to add more filters to qualify candidates further.
+This can be done by embedding new Nodes to analyze Resume, Cover Letter, Workforce System Candidate Bio / Intro Statement + Added Skills + Availability + Leveling + Years of Experience + Rate Card + Internal vs External Candidate + other signals)

+Why This Design?

+- Agentic workflow instead of a single LLM call
+- Human-in-the-loop control after the first filtering stage
+- Easily extensible, new nodes can be added to incorporate additional data sources